jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 ## Preparation for the survey <a name="preparation"></a>

-In order for us to conduct an efficient and successful survey, we need you to make some preparations before the survey:
+In order for us to conduct an efficient and successful survey, we need you to make some preparations around your home before the survey:

 - We recommend that you switch on your heating for 24 hours before the survey to thoroughly warm up the fabric of the house (this is to create a difference